juliuscecilia33/InstaDeck/README.md

 <br />

 ## Conclusion
-<p>As my first big project that took months to develop, I had fun creating InstaDeck from designing its prototype on Figma to developing the application with Firebase and organizing its database on Google Firebase! </p>
+<p>As my first big project that took months to develop, I had fun creating InstaDeck from designing its prototype on Figma to developing the application with React and organizing its database on Google Firebase! </p>